Job board code starter for BCMS and Nuxt

 Posting data to a headless CMS for some Headless CMSs is a big ask they simply can't provide.

-But BCMS decided to simplify our lives and developer experience; they provided us a feature that allows us to post data, amongst other things called Serverless Functions.
+But BCMS decided to simplify your lives and developer experience; they provided a feature that allows you to post data, amongst other things called Serverless Functions.

 What are serverless Functions?